savaged/SixNations/README.md

 # SixNations

-Requirements management loosely based on SCRUM.
+Free requirements management loosely based on SCRUM.

 SixNations, is designed as lean tooling for an Agile development team.